kotcrab/szurubooru-auto-tagger/README.md

 #### Usage

-1. Make sure you have Java 8 installed.
+1. Make sure you have Java 11 or newer installed.
 2. Get jar from [Releases](https://github.com/kotcrab/szurubooru-auto-tagger/releases) page or build it yourself.
 3. Create separate account for auto-tagger and give it high enough privileges.
 4. On Szurubooru create tag categories: `general`, `artist`, `character`, `copyright`, `meta`.
 Note: you can remap categories in config file.